The Insider Guide To Living In Malaga As An Expat

 Málaga also connects domestically and internationally via its main train station, R.E.N.F.E. – Málaga María Zambrano, and by bus as well.

-The city is less than a 2-hours drive to Gibraltar, 3-hours to Madrid, and 6-hours to Lisbon.
+The city is less than a 2-hour drive to Gibraltar, 3 hours to Madrid, and 6 hours to Lisbon.

 Internet and mobile connection in Málaga

-Málaga was chosen to host a Google Cybersecurity centre and is Spain’s first Cloud region.
-As well as Vodafone’s newest Business European centre.
+Málaga was chosen to host a Google Cybersecurity center and is Spain’s first Cloud region.
+As well as Vodafone’s newest Business European center.

 No-contract unlimited mobile data averages around $28/€25 a month.
 Monthly residential internet (12 Mbps) averages about $45/€40.